victoriasof/victoriasof/README.md

 ### 👋 Hi there, I'm Victoria

-Completed web development course at BeCode and internship at Halff NV.
+I have completed a web development course at BeCode and an internship at Halff NV.

 - 📫 How to reach me: www.linkedin.com/in/victoria-sofianidou-969500151
 - 🦾 Skills: HTML, CSS, Bootstrap, Tailwindcss, Javascript, ReactJs, NodeJs, Express, Firebase, PHP, Symfony